iQLS-MMS/hic-sca/README.md

 pip install ".[tests]"
 ```

-Then run the tests from the hic-sca folder with:
+Then run the tests from the repository root folder with:
 ```bash
 pytest tests/
 ```